IslandViewPTA/islandview-pta-site/content/news/2020-9-newsletter.md

 \*******************************************************************

-You can also help by selecting Island View PTA as your charity of choice in **Amazon Smile**!
+You can also help by selecting Island View PTA as your charity of choice in [Amazon Smile](www.smile.amazon.com "Amazon Smile")!
 Once you have it set up, you just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
 Super easy and it means a world of difference to our staff & students!
 Thank you for your support!

 ## Fall Reopening Updates